SystemsApproach/ops/monitor.rst

 record whatever information operators might want to collect, and in principle, they can even be dynamically updated as conditions warrant.
-This provides a general way for operators to define how the system is observed without having to rely on any instrumentation developers might include in their services.
+This provides a general way for operators to define how the system is observed without having to rely on instrumentation developers might include in their services.
 The downside is that sidecars impose a nontrivial amount of overhead on inter-service communication.
 For that reason, alternative approaches to sidecars are gaining traction, notably Cilium, which uses eBPF (extended Berkeley Packet Filters) to implement observability, security and networking data plane features inside the kernel rather than in a sidecar.